 - Community Meetings Residential Life staff hold floor and area community meetings with residents throughout the year at designated times.
 During these meetings, safety and security policies are reinforced and conversations are held with residents.
 Additionally, staff can call meetings as needed to bring residents together to discuss specific floor/hall concerns that may be occurring. - Interpersonal Relationships Programs are developed to engage residents in conversations about positive interpersonal relationships.
-Examples of programs include "That's Not Love" and "Love Languages" - Alcohol Awareness Programs are developed to engage residents in conversations about healthy and appropriate alcohol use.
-Example of a program includes "Cup Sizes." - Campus Partner Pop Ups
+Examples of programs include "That's Not Love" and "Love Languages" - Alcohol Awareness Programs like "Cup Sizes" are developed to engage residents in conversations about healthy and appropriate alcohol use. - Campus Partner Pop Ups The Wellness Resource Center, the Department of Public Safety and the residential life staff promote services and available support to address safety and security concerns with students by hosting pop ups in the residence halls.